 The traits that you are exhibiting (anger, lack of forgiveness and understanding) are undesirable in Islam.

 While you have every right to be upset when seeing Muslims do wrong things, you should not apply it to all Muslims.
 Given your question and your emotions, I should state Muslim women.

 It is often said that mistakes and sins can make one a stronger, more resilient Muslim who clings to Allah.
-It could be that you will find a Muslim who is a virgin, very pious and has never been touched by a man, but she may be prone to anger, backbiting, stinginess and other unethical traits.
+It could be that you will find Muslim women who are virgin, very pious and have never been touched by a man, but they may be prone to anger, backbiting, stinginess and other unethical traits.
 She may be a virgin and untouched, but maybe her faith is lacking in other areas.
 Perhaps she doesn’t keep all of her prayers or maybe she does not fear Allah.
 Perhaps she is chaste and has not been touched by a man because of circumstances and not because of a true love in her heart for Allah and his commandments.

 The point is, we cannot always know or judge based on one factor such as someone’s past.
 Insha’Allah you will find it in your heart to look at one’s present condition in regards to their relationship with Allah and how they are following Islam in their current selves.

 You had mentioned in your question that when you are reading the questions on our website, that we always advise those who have had sex before marriage or those who have cheated to seek Allah’s forgiveness.
 You stated that it is our only major response.